-The P8 score was also severely impacted by four students who were educated in alternative provision.
+The P8 score was also severely impacted by three students who were educated in alternative provision or at other schools for the majority of Y11.
+The P8 score without these 3 students would be -0.33, reducing the gap to -0.41 which is in line with national average.
 As in previous years, alternative provision is used as a last resort solution for students who cannot attend mainstream for a variety of reasons e.g., ill health, severe anxiety and as an alternative to permanent exclusion.
 We always make the best decision for an individual child, based on their circumstances, regardless of how the outcomes will affect our P8 scores.